greg-raven/Impeachment-Chronicles/_posts/2017-11-01-trump-tweet-target-tom-steyers-impeachment-campaign-tops-1-4-million-signatures.md

 "I'm just the vehicle," he said.
 "The American people are very scared by the behavior of this president."

-It was no coincidence that the ad was shown on "Fox &amp; Friends," Trump's favorite TV show --- it's aimed at reaching more than just the liberal faithful who already believe Trump should be kicked out of the Oval Office, Steyer said.
+It was no coincidence that the ad was shown on "Fox & Friends," Trump's favorite TV show --- it's aimed at reaching more than just the liberal faithful who already believe Trump should be kicked out of the Oval Office, Steyer said.

 When the ad came on during several World Series games over the last week, Twitter lit up with people asking, basically, who the hell is Tom Steyer?